smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 reg add "HKLM\SOFTWARE\NVIDIA Corporation\Global\NGXCore" /v "ShowDlssIndicator" /t REG_DWORD /d 1024 /f
 off*
 reg add "HKLM\SOFTWARE\NVIDIA Corporation\Global\NGXCore" /v "ShowDlssIndicator" /t REG_DWORD /d 0 /f
-Override DLSS-RR preset (set to 0x0000000A "Preset J" is the Transformer model) Override DLSS-SR presets (set to 0x0000000A "Preset J" is the Transformer model)
+Override DLSS-RR preset (set to 0x0000000B is "Preset K" its the transformer model preset) Override DLSS-SR presets (set to 0x0000000B is "Preset K" its the transformer model preset) (0x0000000A is "Preset J" an older version)

+"nvngx_dlss.dll" "nvngx_dlssd.dll" "nvngx_dlssg.dll" (can be updated manually from github "NVIDIA/DLSS" and frame gen from "NVIDIAGameWorks/Streamline" or both) you can use dev DLSS dll files from github (CTRL+ALT+] changes preset) (CTRL+ALT+Y on/off autoexposure) real time testing

 Texture Filtering - LOD Bias set what you want (Negative LOD bias needs to be set to Allow) (for testing) CUDA - Force P2 State off or on (test per-game)